QiyangZ/Numerical-Methods-for-Engineers/README.md

 # Numerical-Methods-for-Engineers

-there is a course from TUM "A Practical Course in Numerical Methods for Engineers", which has introducted several numerical methods and implemented them through Matlab.
+there is a course from TUM named "A Practical Course in Numerical Methods for Engineers", which has introducted several numerical methods and implemented them through Matlab.
 "Blatt" is a germany word means task list.
 These numertical methods are:
 1. `Basic knowlege of matrix in Matlab` `a way of 3d-plot`
 2. `Calculation accuracy, interpolation and curve fitting`